Do the preparation task first. Then read the article and do the exercises to check your understanding.

 Father Christmas (aka Santa Claus)

-Every year small children tell Father Christmas (also known as Santa Claus) exactly what presents they would like to receive.
+Every year small children tell Father Christmas, also known as Santa Claus, exactly what presents they would like to receive.
 They can write him a letter with a list of requests or they can visit him personally in one of the large department stores across Britain in the weeks before Christmas.
-On the night of December 24th Father Christmas travels through the sky on a sleigh pulled by magic reindeers and delivers presents to children across Britain.
+On the night of 24 December, Father Christmas travels through the sky on a sleigh pulled by magic reindeers and delivers presents to children across Britain.
 How does he enter the children’s houses?
 Via the chimney, of course!

 The Christmas number one

 Every year, for a few weeks around Christmas time, the UK music charts go mad.
-Groups and singers who normally make cool music create a song that they hope will be number one on Christmas Day.
-The Christmas number one single is written about in newspapers, talked about on the radio and people can even bet money in betting shops to see which song will win the race.
-In the last ten years, the Christmas number one has been dominated by singers who have won reality television competitions.
-Recently the band ‘Rage Against the Machine’ started a Facebook campaign to be the first group with a Christmas number 1 with a download-only song.
-They won their anti-corporate campaign with the song ‘Killing in the name’.
+Groups and singers who normally make cool music create a song that they hope will be number one – the best-selling song on Christmas Day.
+The Christmas number one is written about in newspapers, talked about on the radio and people can even bet money in betting shops to see which song will win the race.
+Recently, the Christmas number one has been dominated by singers who have won reality television competitions.

 Snow at Christmas is part of British culture.
 You often see it on Christmas cards, you can buy fake snow to decorate your house and there are even songs about snow at Christmas.
-There was lots of snow last winter in the UK so many people enjoyed a white Christmas.
-People can bet on whether it will snow or not on December 25th at betting shops around the country.
+It doesn’t snow every year in Britain, but many people hope for a white Christmas.
+People can bet on whether it will snow or not on 25 December too.

 Turkey and crackers